The Bookmobile – a New Take

 LIBRARY FULFILLMENT

 The entire community can participate in bringing the Library to those without direct access.
-Through our Book Drop, children’s books will be collected at convenient ‘drop’ locations such as participating schools, pediatrician offices and others to be determined.
-After coming through the Library Society for sorting, they will be sent out on the bookmobile for recirculation.
+Through our Book Drop, children’s books will be collected at convenient ‘drop’ locations such as participating schools, pediatrician offices, and others from Mount Pleasant all the way out to Kiawah Island.
+After being sorted at the Library Society, they will be sent out on the bookmobile for recirculation.

 COMMUNITY PARTNERSHIPS